Simple Investment Tracker

 Handling Investment Income

-Investment income that remains within your account as cash will generally be included automatically in the total value of your account.
+Investment income that remains within your account as cash (or reinvested) will generally be included automatically in the total value of your account.
 However, how do you handle investment income that you withdraw or that you have automatically deposited into another account?

 XIRR Function for Calculating Annualized Return